alidanapour/chip8_emulator/Product_Document.md

 ## Project schedule

 The due dates of major deliverables are shown in the table above.
-Detailed scheduling and progress tracking and updates are done using Kanban Board via [Trello](https://trello.com).
+Detailed scheduling, progress tracking and updates are done using Kanban Board via [Trello](https://trello.com).
 An example for release 0 is shown below:

 ![Trello example](trello_example.PNG)